The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 They value some other traits veterans bring to the table just as much:

 Those are the qualities you’re going to be looking for as an HR manager charged with hiring only the best candidates.
-And they are qualities that will make you one of the best candidates for getting that job in the first place.
+And they are qualities that will make you a competitive candidate for getting that job in the first place.

 2021 US Bureau of Labor Statistics salary and employment figures for Human Resources Managers, Human Resources Specialists, Compensation and Benefits Managers, Compensation, Benefits, and Job Analysis Specialists, Labor Relations Specialists, Training and Development Managers, and Training and Development Specialists reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2022.